Esther

 Accepting the Risk

-Option four is to proceed with a full sexual relationship, accepting the risk of transmission, given the prevalence of HPV in the population testing and the likelihood that you’ve come across it before or will in future.
+Option four is to proceed with a full sexual relationship, accepting the risk of transmission, given the prevalence in the population screening and the likelihood that you’ve come across it before or will in future.
 Using condoms while an infection is active is still a good idea because it can lower the STD viral load shared between you and, therefore, make immune suppression quicker.